d12frosted/elpa-mirror/gnu/standard-themes-readme.txt

 [Loading a theme] See section 6

+5.2 Option for themes to toggle ───────────────────────────────

+  The user option `standard-themes-to-toggle' is a list of Standard themes to switch between when using the command `standard-themes-toggle'.

+  The list must include two items.
+If there are more, they are ignored.

+5.3 Option for themes to rotate ───────────────────────────────

+  The user option `standard-themes-to-rotate' is a list of Standard themes to switch between when using the command `standard-themes-rotate'.

-5.2 Option to enable mixed fonts ────────────────────────────────
+5.4 Option to enable mixed fonts ────────────────────────────────

   The user option `standard-themes-mixed-fonts' controls whether